 Always check the weather before descending into Havasu Canyon.
 The hiking trail is subject to closures during floods and extreme heat, so check the National Park Service website for updates.

-The best time to go to Havasu Falls for comfortable hiking temperatures and fewer people is in the early spring or late fall.
+The best time to go for comfortable hiking temperatures and fewer people is in the early spring or late fall.

 If you’d rather go when the water is warmer and don’t mind it being busy, try visiting just before or right after the summer months.